broccolijs/broccoli-concat/README.md

 * separator - what to separate the files with, defaults to '\n'
 * wrapInEval - whether to wrap in eval for sourceURL, defaults to false as causes problems with global variables
+* header - string to prepend to beginning of combined file, separated from beginning of file contents by `separator`
+* footer - string to append to end of combined file, separated from end of file contents by `seperator`

 ## Running Tests